evadecker/eva.town/www/content/2-about/about.md

 <strong class="seeking-job">I’m currently seeking a new full-time role in <span class="uppercase">NYC</span></strong> that will allow me to contribute design and front-end engineering skills toward voting reform, urban planning, the arts, social and environmental justice, or other progressive causes.

 You can message me at <kyle@kyledecker.me>.
-I’m always happy chat, preferably over drinks if you're in NYC. :) Say hi!
+I’m always happy chat, preferably over drinks if you're in NYC. :) Say hi.

 (snippet: about/social)